Author · Doctoral Researcher · CHRO · Leadership Thinker

 Returning To

-"Most organisations are better managed than they are led.
-The management is sophisticated.
-What it cannot see — and what it is quietly destroying — is the very capacity it needs to grow."
+Most organisations are better managed than they are led.
+The management, in many cases, is impressive.
+What it cannot see, and what it quietly fails to use, is the very capacity it needs to grow.

 The Framework